-Mnemba is famous for encounters with Green Turtles and Common Dolphins.
-For some reason Mnemba Dolphins really like our dive boat, the Explorer.
-They often tend to swim right next to it, allowing us to jump in the water and snorkel with them.
+Mnemba is also famous for encounters with Common Dolphins.
+For some reason, Mnemba Dolphins really like our dive boat Kidude.
+They often swim right next to it, and so allowing us to jump in the water to snorkel with them.

-Please avoid all physical contact with corals and marine life.
-The slightest touch can crumble sponges or remove the surface of corals.
+- Please avoid all physical contact with corals and marine life.
+In fact, the slightest touch can crumble sponges or remove the surface of corals.
 This is an unforgivable intrusion into the underwater world.

-Don’t litter the ocean.
-Even biodegradable items, such as banana skins and orange peel.
-They can be mistaken by fish and marine mammals and shouldn’t be thrown overboard.
+- Don’t litter the ocean.
+Even biodegradable items, such as banana skins and orange peel, can harm fish and marine mammals.
 Worse still are plastic water bottles, snack wrappers, cigarette butts and waste food.

 - Take nothing out of the sea, except memories.
 Practice good buoyancy control, that is the key to enjoying a relaxed underwater encounter, while minimizing the risk of contact with corals or rock formations.